Milner, Georgia

 Milner is a city in Lamar County, Georgia, United States.
 The population was 610 at the 2010 census, up from 522 at the 2000 census.

-Milner is part of the official Atlanta 29 County Metropolitan Statistical Area - MSA.
+Milner is part of Metro Atlanta.

 History

-The community founded in 1912 and was named after Willis R Milner a pioneer citizen.
+The community founded in 1842 and was named after Willis R Milner, a pioneer citizen.

 Geography

 Milner is located in northwestern Lamar County at 33°6′47″N 84°11′42″W (33.112941, -84.195017).
 U.S. Route 41 passes through the southwest side of the city, leading southeast 5 mi to Barnesville, the Lamar county seat, and northwest 11 mi to Griffin.

 According to the United States Census Bureau, the city has a total area of 5.4 km2, all land.
 The city sits on the Eastern Continental Divide, with the east side draining via Prairie Creek and Edie Creek to the Little Towaliga River, the Towaliga River, the Ocmulgee River, and ultimately the Atlantic Ocean, while the west side drains via Grape Creek to Potato Creek, the Flint River, and ultimately the Gulf of Mexico.